mtalvi/smart-chunking/README.md

 ### **Analysis Pipeline**
 When you click "Analyze", the system automatically:
-- Processes your logs with hybrid detection (pattern + semantic + statistical)
+- Processes your logs with 4-detector hybrid analysis (pattern + semantic + statistical + contextual)
 - Applies retry aggregation to reduce repetitive "RETRYING" noise
 - Generates AI-powered solutions for each detected error
 - Saves results to `output/analysis.json`